smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

 =========

 In this section 'top-level' syntax elements are discussed.
-Those are the syntax elements which are not embedded inside others.
-Each such of them builds up a syntactically independent unit.
+Those are the syntax elements which independent and not nested inside others.
 Each of them is presented together with the ideas which are associated with it.
 There are two types of top level syntax elements.
-First there are those which *configure functionality* of the analyzer in some dedicated syntax.
-Second, there are those elements which plainly *paste source* code into locations of the generated code.
-Each category is described in its subsection.
+First there are those which *configure functionality* and others which plainly *paste source* code into locations of the generated code.

 .. _sec:top-level-configuration:

 Configuration
 #############

-The following item list outlines top-level syntax elements
+The following item list outlines top-level syntax elements for the configuration of functionality.

 .. data:: mode